Radial Partitioning with Spectral Penalty Parameter Selection in Distributed Optimization for Power Systems: Introduction

 \subsection{Notations}

 Lower case letters (such as $v$) are used for scalar variables and the bold version of them (such as $\bm v$) are used for a vector of variables.
 Indexes $i$ and $j$ are used for buses and lines, $k$ for sub-problems, and $t$ for iteration count.
 For example, $p_{ij}^{k,t}$ is the active power flow on line $ij$ in region $k$ at iteration $t$.
-As we mostly use the underlying graph of a power network, we use the terms node/bus and edge/line interchangeably.
+As we mostly use the underlying graph of a power network, we use the terms node/bus and edge/line interchangeably. $\ii$ is the imaginary unit, $\Re\{\cdot\}, \Im\{\cdot\}$ are the real and imaginary operators, $\cdot ^*$ is the complex conjugate operator, and $\ov \cdot, \un \cdot$ are the upper and lower bound operators.